Thurrock Common Assessment Framework (CAF)

 The CAF is a tool to help identify those children with additional needs before these escalate into more serious concerns.
 This might include situations where there are issues with:

-- Disruptive or anti-social behaviour
+- Disruptive or anti-social behavior

 - Involvement in, or risk from offending